 Ted and I had visited Perth regularly until 2016 as my mother lived there for a number of years.
 Its central situation means that it is accessible from most of Scotland and the railway and road network makes it likely that most people touring Scotland by train, bus or car will pass through or close by and possibly stop overnight.
 It makes a perfectly pleasant base for a short break, though I could not say that it is one of my favourite places.
 For a town (sorry, city) of its size there never seems a lot to see or do and the class distinction between the tweed skirt bourgeoisie and the schemies banished to the outskirts seems particularly sharp to me.
-However, a friend has recently moved there and we visited him in April 2019 and will visit regularly in the future.
+However, our friend Ken has recently moved there and we have visited him several times since April 2019.

 Pub-wise Perth is a bit of a disappointment for a place of its size and finding decent real ale can be tricky.
 There are a number of pubs along South Street – Dickens, the Auld Hoose and the Royal, all typical Scottish bars with limited real or no real ale but plenty of whiskies.
 Near the river there is Greyfriars Bar – a tiny bar which sells good beer and was always my favourite.
 It is impossible not to get involved in conversation, usually interesting.
-The Old Ship Inn down the lane off the High St is friendly and has good beer.
-Of the chain bars the Foundry in Murray St is good.
-In the last couple of years the Green Room (Canal Crescent) pub and music venue has opened with an excellent selection of real ales, quickly becoming the local CAMRA pub of the year in 2018.
+The Old Ship Inn down the lane off the High St is friendly, has good beer and is Ken’s local.
+The Kirkside had improved when we visited recently.
+Of the chain bars the Foundry in Murray St is reasonable.
+In the last couple of years the Green Room (Canal Crescent) pub and music venue opened with an excellent selection of real ales, quickly became the local CAMRA pub of the year, and just as quickly closed.

 Regular trains to and from Inverness.
 Frequent trains to and from Glasgow, Edinburgh, Stirling, Dundee and Aberdeen.